scokmen/data-mask/README.md

 # data-mask
-A small string mask library.
+A small string masking library in javascript.

 ## USAGE